ionic-team/ionic-framework/README.md

 - Run `gulp watch` to build, serve, and watch Ionic & playground
 - Run `gulp karma-watch` while gulp watch is running to watch tests.
 Unit tests run on compiled files in dist.
+- All test files must be suffixed with `_spec.js`.

 #### Problems already